JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 We made these reservations about 6 months prior to the trip, and I would encourage you to book even further in advance to get some of the 'peak season' dates between December and February, though anytime from November through March is feasible.

 An important note about the campgrounds is you can pay for upgrades.
 Pre-built tents, dinner made on site, and even bunks in a *refugio* are options you can pay for to make your journey easier and lighter.
 Sometimes you might even need to book something more expensive to make the dates of the campgrounds work.
-For instance, at Camp Chileano, we paid extra for a pre-built tent as the open campground spots for that day were all full.
+For instance, at Camp Chileno, we paid extra for a pre-built tent as the open campground spots for that day were all full.
 Being flexible in your planning is key to success.

 The only change to our itinerary I would have made was to camp in Los Cuernos instead of Frances, or add an additional day to enjoy both campsites.
 Frances is a much more rustic campsite on the side of a mountain and will be a cold damp experience depending on the weather.
 Los Curenos has an incredible interior refugio and bar that makes for a much more comforting experience.